xzhang2523/libmoon/README.md

 - $n$ is the number of decision variables.

 In neural network methods, $n$ (number of parameters) is very large (>10,000), $K$ (number of classes) is also large (e.g., 20-50), and $m$ (data features) is relatively small (e.g., 2-4).
 Consequently, $m^2$ is not a significant issue, but $n^2$ and $K^2$ are major concerns.

-Time complexity of gradient based methods are as follows,

-1. Tier 1.
-GradAggSolver.
-2. Tier 2.
-MGDASolver, EPOSolver, PMTLSolver.
-3. Tier 3.
-GradHVSolver
-4. Tier 4.
-MOOSVGDSolver

-Important things to notice:
-The original code MOO-SVGD does not offer a MTL implement.
-Our code is the first open source code for MTL MOO-SVGD.

 ## Pareto set learning(PSL) Solvers